 Ventless logs produce low burning, blue flames that seem almost unnatural.
 They can also produce larger, golden flames, but they don't look as organic as vented fires.

 Ventless fire logs burn oxygen and leave water vapor as a byproduct.
 Over time, this excess moisture can raise the humidity in your home, cause condensation to form on your windows, supercharge local odors, and can even trigger lung irritation.

 Just like the vented logs, they also have to be ANSI certified and adhere to the national code.
 Ventless gas logs are also illegal in several states in the United States, so you'll have to confirm their status before you place an order.

 Gas fireplace logs are made from a unique blend of ceramic fiber and refractory cement and are designed to withstand extreme temperatures.
 Some manufacturers might choose to add steel reinforcement rods to increase their resistance to heat long-term, but cement and ceramic are universal bases.

 They use refractory cement because it makes them extremely durable and allows them to hold their colors for longer after continuous exposure to extreme heat.
-Gas logs are modeled after actual burned logs.
-To make them, detailed molds are made and then filled with cement and ceramic mixture, and finally painted to capture the wood's natural marks, pittings, colors, etc.
+Gas logs are modeled after actually burned logs.
+To make them, detailed molds are made and then filled with cement and ceramic mixture, and finally painted to capture the wood’s natural marks, pittings, colors, etc.

 The material composition might differ between various manufacturers.
 Some might emphasize ceramic over refractory cement and vice versa, while others might prioritize the aesthetic appeal.